Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ## Computed query parameters

 Computed query parameters are query parameters injected to the target URL at each polling.
-They are based on a given *reference*.
+They are based on the `last-success` *reference*, which is the instant corresponding to the last successful request execution.

 | Attribute  | Mandatory | Default Value  | Description            |
 | ---------- | --------- | ------       | ---------------------- |
 | reference  | yes       | last-success | Defines the reference of the computed query parameter. |

-The available references are:

-* **last-success** : Instant corresponding to the last successful request execution.

 ### DateTime format